pingcap/docs-cn/sql/transaction-isolation.md

 ## Transaction retry

 Transactions that fail may automatically be retried by TiDB, which may lead to lost updates.
-This feature can be disabled by setting both `tidb_disable_txn_auto_retry=TRUE` and `tidb_retry_limit = 0`.
+This feature can be disabled by setting `tidb_retry_limit = 0`.

-In addition, you can control the number of retries by configuring the `retry-limit` parameter:

 ```
 [performance]